 Bishop Burton College is land-based specialist college with both campuses providing skills required nationally to secure the future workforce in agriculture, equestrian and animal care industries.
 We utilise our 800-acre farm at Bishop Burton campus, and the 500-acre Riseholme Park farm - in collaboration with Lincoln University - to ensure high quality education and training in these key areas.
-The College delivers 66% of the land-based provision offered regionally.
+The College delivers 66 % of the land-based provision offered regionally.

 We also use our space positively to offer a broader curriculum.
-This, in turn, supports our Sports Academy, offering significant enrichment, opportunities to build resilience, tenacity and transferable skills in our students across all curriculum areas; and for many, the opportunity to progress into further study or work in sport or sport related industries.
+Our Sports Academies offer significant enrichment opportunities to build resilience, tenacity and transferable skills in our students across all curriculum areas; and for many, the opportunity to progress into further study or work in sport or sport related industries.
 The level of competitive opportunities within the academy attracts students nationally, regionally and locally and brings close working relationships with both Hull City FC and Lincoln City FC, bringing industry engagement into the College.
 The Academies enable young people on sports talent pathways to undertake vocational education and training, at the same time as pursuing a high level of sports coaching and playing.
-Within the region, the College delivers 18% of post-16 sport provision offered.
+Within the region, the College delivers 18 % of post-16 sport provision offered.

-The College works with local providers to offer apprenticeships which fill regional skills gaps, including butchery apprenticeships with Cranswick, Agricultural Engineering with AGCO, Horticulture, alongside apprenticeships in Agriculture and Equine.
-The College also offers a range of courses in national skills shortage areas such as Health & Social Care and Construction.
+The College works with local providers to offer apprenticeships which fill regional skills gaps in agriculture and horticulture.
+Key employer partners include butchery with Cranswick and land-based engineering with AGCO.
+The College also offers a range of courses in national skills shortage areas such as health & social care and construction.